danielalcalde/encap/README.md

 ```
 setsid nohup time python scripts/my_script/<version_name>/my_script.py &>> scripts/my_script/<version_name>/log & disown
 ```
-The log file will be tailed afterwards.
+The log file will be tailed afterward.
 This makes it easy to keep track of different computational experiments.
 In python an example could be the following:

 #### my_script.py
 ```python